khoale012000/NailsSalonBook_App/README.md

 Privacy Policy

-This App does not collect any user and divice related informations.
+This App does not collect any user or device related informations.
 All data that you enter into the app will stay with you on your devices and iCloud.